tillsanders/esm-itter/README.md

 This module is well tested.
 You can run:

 - `npm test` to run the tests under Node.js.
-- `npm run test-browser` to run the tests in real browsers via Sauce Labs.
+- `npm run coverage` to run the tests and generate a coverage report.

 We also have a set of benchmarks to compare EventEmitter3 with some available alternatives.
 To run the benchmarks run `npm run benchmark`.